Social situation Poverty and food insecurity

 Street scene in Zliten, a town in north-west Libya

 Libya is around five times the size of Germany.
-The Sahara Desert accounts for about 85 per cent of its land area, and the majority of its seven million or so inhabitants therefore live along the Mediterranean coast.
-80 per cent of the population live in urban areas.
+The Sahara Desert accounts for about 85 per cent of its land area, and the majority of its 7.4 million or so inhabitants therefore live along the Mediterranean coast.
+More than 80 per cent of the population live in urban areas.

 Water pipes and electricity lines are in poor condition owing to lack of maintenance.
-Different military groups also use disruptions in the drinking water and energy supply as a means of exercising political power.
+Various militias also use disruptions in the drinking water and energy supply as a means of exercising political power.
 Public health facilities are unable to provide adequate care to the population.
 Parts of the municipal infrastructure were destroyed during the civil war.
 And so those are the areas where support from Germany and others is being focused.

 The price of essential goods such as wheat, barley and maize has soared since 2021.
-Russia's attack on Ukraine is increasing inflationary pressure along with the risk of supply bottlenecks and food insecurity.
-Libya imports 90 per cent of its cereal needs, with 70 per cent coming from Ukraine and Russia.
+Russia's attack on Ukraine and the limited access to foreign currency for imports are increasing inflationary pressure along with the risk of supply bottlenecks and food insecurity.

 Severe lack of jobs in the private sector

-The labour market data available for Libya are inadequate.
-Any that are available suggest that around 60 per cent of the workforce is employed in the service sector and around one quarter in industry.
-Estimates suggest that up to 80 per cent of the working population is employed in the public service or in state-owned companies – a legacy of the socialist state established by Gaddafi, in which the Libyan economy was nationalised to a large degree.
+The labour market data available for Libya is inadequate.
+Any that is available suggests that around 68 per cent of the workforce is employed in the service sector and around one quarter in industry.
+Estimates suggest that up to 89 per cent of the working population is employed in the public service or in state-owned companies.